How to Plant and Care for Amaryllis Bulbs

 - Temptation: Intricate white and red blooms with artful brushstroke patterns

-- Red Nymph: Oversized, rose-like blooms imbued with a deep scarlet hue
+- Red Nymph: Oversize, rose-like blooms imbued with a deep scarlet hue

 - Monaco: Featuring fire engine-red blossoms for a not-so-subtle statement